Resources for Educators

 Resources for educators include: tools and tips for teaching poetry; poetry programs in Massachusetts; and publications, programs, and contests for high school students.

-Also, check out what's in store for Student Day of Poetry 2016.
+Also, check out what's in store for upcoming Student Days of Poetry.

 TOOLS and TIPS for TEACHING POETRY